Banking, Money and Taxes in Austria

 - Purchase the complete Expat Arrivals Austria Guide (PDF)

+Expats relocating to Austria can look forward to dealing with a banking system that is modern, efficient and user-friendly.
 Opening a bank account is a fairly straightforward task and there are many different types of bank accounts on offer.
 Internet banking is a standard feature in Austria.

 Money in Austria

-Coins: 1, 2, 5, 10 and 20 cents, and 1 and 2 EUR
+Coins: 1 cents, 2 cents, 5 cents, 10 cents and 20 cents, and 1 EUR and 2 EUR

 Banking in Austria

 Opening a bank account

 ATMs and credit cards

 Taxes in Austria